-It is the duty of parents to report absence for their child either by telephone or letter.
+It is the duty of parents to report absence for their child either by telephone or in writing (email).
 School has a duty to investigate any unexplained absence.
 (See Attendance Policy).
-Staff have a duty to report their absence as soon as possible to the Phase Leader, so that appropriate arrangements can be made for cover for their class.
-All children in that class are supervised in the event that a supply teacher is late arriving.
-Appropriate procedures are in place for vetting the suitability of supply staff.
+Staff have a duty to report their own absence as soon as possible to the School Office and to their Phase Leader, so that appropriate arrangements can be made for cover for their class.
+All children in that class are supervised in the event that a supply/cover teacher is late arriving.
+Appropriate procedures are in place for vetting the suitability of supply staff (external supply staff are used rarely).